March 31, 2020

 • Acknowledge that these new school days are different.

-• Create schedules and structure to help students focus.
+• Create schedules and structures to help students focus.

 What if students don’t have access to an iPad, Chromebook or laptop?